VidHal: Benchmarking Temporal Hallucinations in Vision LLMs: Experiments

-\textbf{Implementation Details.} All experiments were conducted using four NVIDIA A100 40GB GPUs.
-The input captions in $\mathcal{Y}^i$ are \emph{displayed to each model in a randomized order, with a predefined randomization seed applied consistently across all experiments}.
-This operation aims to prevent the model from consistently making the same prediction regardless of the caption orders.
+\textbf{Implementation Details.} All experiments were conducted using four NVIDIA A100 40GB GPUs and inference APIs.
+The input captions in $\mathcal{Y}^i$ were randomized using a fixed, predefined randomization seed across experiments.
 We adhered to the inference and model hyperparameters outlined in the respective original models, and employed greedy decoding during generation for a fair comparison.